mozilla/cubeb-coreaudio-rs/README.md

     it will set a destroyed device as the default device
   - See details in [device_change.rs](src/backend/tests/device_change.rs)

+## Branches
+- [trailblazer][trailblazer]: Main branch
+- [plain-translation-from-c][from-c]: The code is rewritten from C code on a line-by-line basis
+- [ocs-disposal][ocs-disposal]: The first version that replace our custom mutex by Rust Mutex

 [cubeb]: https://github.com/kinetiknz/cubeb "Cross platform audio library"
 [cubeb-au]: https://github.com/kinetiknz/cubeb/blob/master/src/cubeb_audiounit.cpp "Cubeb AudioUnit"